gsp-p-77/arduino_baseprg_wemosd1miniesp32/README.md

-# Simple base program as template for my Arduino, ESP32 projects with platform.io and additional WIFI manager feature
+# Demo app for Mqtt over Wifi as server for a nodeRED client

 Target:
 AZDelivery 1 x ESP32 D1 Mini NodeMCU